biohackathon-japan/bh24-glyco-and-all-things-sweet/paper/paper.md

 | [a1211h-1b_1-5]     | 2903  | Good:    | b-L-Glucopyranose |
 | …     | …  | …    | …  |

+ResidueCode is representation of a monosaccharide core structure in WURCS notation

 - **WURCSFilter Implementation:**
   - A significant effort was made to enhance WURCSFilter, enabling it to better handle various glycan structures and substituents.

-### Enhancement of GlyTouCan
+### Scope of structures to be registered in GlyTouCan

-- **Data Integration and Update:**
+- **Data Integration:**
-  - Updated GlyTouCan data with new WURCS versions and implemented stricter filtering criteria.
-  - Focused on ensuring that only well-defined glycans, based on new criteria, are included in the database.
+  - Discussed the "New Standards for Registering Glycan Structures" to be proposed to the GlyTouCan Scientific Advisory Board and prepared the document.

 ### Collaboration with PubChem

 - **WURCS Analysis:**